Chase Owens: Bullet Club (2015–2025)

 At Wrestle Kingdom 16 Owens made the final four in the New Japan Rambo for the second year in a row on January 4.
 The following day, in a four-way match for the Provisional KOPW 2022 Trophy, he lost to Minoru Suzuki.
 At Wrestling Dontaku 2022, Fale and Chase Owens won the IWGP Tag Team Championship in a three-way tag team match.
 They lost the titles on June 12, at Dominion 6.12 in Osaka-jo Hall.
 Also at the event Owens was announced to be participating in the G1 Climax 32 tournament in July, where he would compete in the B block.
 He finished with 4 points, therefore failing to advance to the semi-finals.
 In November Owens teamed with Bad Luck Fale in the 2022 World Tag League tournament.
 Mid-way through the tournament, it was announced that Owens would be absent for the remainder of the tournament, following the passing of a family member, causing the duo to forfeit the remainder of the tournament, thus ending their tournament campaign with 4 points.

 In May of the following year, Owens participated in the New Japan Cup, receiving a bye to the second round, where he was defeated by Tetsuya Naito.
 In July, Owens participated in 2023 G1 Climax, where he'd be placed in the A Block.
 Owens finished bottom of the block with 4 points, eliminating from the tournament.

 On January 5, 2024 at New Year Dash!!, Owens came forward to challenge recently crowned IWGP Tag Team Champions and Strong Openweight Tag Team Champions to a match the Guerrillas of Destiny (El Phantasmo and Hikuleo) to a match with his partner being Kenta, which they accepted.
 After Owens and Kenta unsuccessfully challenged Phantasmo and Hikuleo for the Strong Openweight Tag Team Championship on February 4 at The New Beginning in Nagoya, Guerrillas of Destiny decided to defend the IWGP Tag Team Championship against them at The New Beginning in Osaka.

 On the second night of the 2025 New Japan Cup, Owens joined the War Dogs sub-group of Bullet Club.

 House of Torture (2025–present)

-At Dominion 6.15 in Osaka-jo Hall on June 15, 2025, Owens betrayed the War Dogs and alligned himself with House of Torture.
+At Dominion 6.15 in Osaka-jo Hall on June 15, 2025, Owens betrayed the War Dogs and joined House of Torture.
+In the 2025 World Tag League, Owens teamed with stablemate Yujiro Takahashi in Block A and finished last with only 2 points.
+In March 2026, Owens competed in the New Japan Cup, where he was eliminated by Shota Umino in the first round.
+On April 4 at Sakura Genesis, Owens teamed with stablemates Takahashi and Ren Narita to unsuccessfully challenge Bishamon-tin (Boltin Oleg, Hirooki Goto and Yoshi-Hashi) for the NEVER Openweight 6-Man Tag Team Championship.
+Later in the show, Owens attacked the reigning NJPW World Television Champion Konosuke Takeshita, challenging him for the title.
+On Night 2 of Wrestling Dontaku on 4 May, Owens failed to defeat Takeshita for the title.